JohnBra/rpc-websocketserver/README.md

 - After reading the string or Buffer, the RPC must be an object
 - The object must have the "method" field with a value of type string
 - The object can have the "params" key.
 It may also be omitted.
+- If provided, the "params" field must either be of type object (named parameters), or of type array (positional parameters)

 Valid remote procedure calls for the SimpleMessageHandler